 ii.
 Register your interest

 If you are interested in reviewing for NVJS but have no specific publication in mind, you can register your details on our Reviewer Database and NVJS will contact you if a relevant publication becomes available for review.
-You may also wish to consult our list of recent Japan-related books.

 i.
 Subject Matter

 NVJS accepts reviews of academic books and articles from the humanities, social sciences or related fields that are about Japan or feature a significant Japan-related component.
 Reviews of the following publications are welcome:

 - recent academic books in English,

 - recent academic articles in Japanese which contribute to key debates in Japan-related scholarship

 Reviews of more than one publication are also considered.